 Why a Home Seller Should Consider Having a Home Inspection Done

-We know this can be a bit of a hot button topic, since disclosure rules require any issues a home seller knows about the home be disclosed to a potential buyer.
-But before you turn away, take the time to read the perspective of a realtor who does more than 20 million in sales per year, and a nationally known financial expert, both of whom encourage this practice.
+Why should a home seller consider having a home inspection done?
+We know this can be a bit of a hot button topic since disclosure rules require any issues a home seller knows about the home be disclosed to a potential buyer.
+Before you turn away, take the time to read the perspective of a realtor who does more than 20 million in sales per year, and a nationally known financial expert, both of whom encourage this practice.

-And from the blog of Dave Ramsay, Financial Guru:
+From the blog of Dave Ramsay, Financial Guru…

-Know What You’ve Got Before You Go to Market
+Know What You Got Before You Go to Market

 If your listing agent doesn’t offer a pre-inspection option, be prepared to deal with costly repairs or to lower the price if major issues are uncovered when the buyer conducts their inspection.
 You may find yourself having to wait until you can afford to fix the problem areas before your home can sell at the price you need to move on.

 A major fix may feel out of reach if your money is tied up in equity, but you can still bring options to the table.
 Why not work with your agent to gather a few professional quotes for the repair and offer cash at closing or a discount on the sales price to cover the cost?
 Giving the buyer a choice is always a winning approach because they like having control over the outcome.
 It also shows you’re willing to meet them in the middle.

 The home seller can benefit greatly from a home inspection, and save everyone lots of headaches.
 Contact Perkins Home Services for your next home inspection.

 We just wanted to thank you for the comprehensive inspection report.
 Eric was very nice, extremely professional and thorough, and explained everything he found so we could understand exactly what we were dealing with and what needed to be done, if anything.
 Please thank him again for us for his great work and attention to detail!